aston89/Youtube-Lazy-Loader/README.md

 1. Install [Tampermonkey](https://www.tampermonkey.net/) or compatible userscript manager in your browser.
 2. Create a new userscript named `youtube-lazy-loader`.
-3. Copy and paste the full script content into the Tampermonkey editor.
+3. Copy and paste the [script content](https://github.com/aston89/Youtube-Lazy-Loader/blob/main/Yuotube-Lazy-Loader.js) into the Tampermonkey editor.
 4. Save and enable the script.
 5. Open YouTube; the script should automatically manage lazy loading.